vijaybalebail/In-memory-workshop/In_memory/Mixed_workload/mixed-workload.md

 ###  DML and In-Memory tables

 It is clear by now that the IM column store can dramatically improve performance of all types of queries but very few database environments are read-only.
-For the IM column store to be truly effective in modern database environments it has to handle both bulk data loads AND online transaction processing (OLTP).
+For the IM column store to be truly effective in modern database environments it has to handle both analytical reports AND online transaction processing (OLTP).
-We will test how the Oracle Database In-Memory is the only in-memory column store that can handle both bulk data loads and online transaction processing today.
+We will test how the Oracle Database In-Memory is the only in-memory column store that can handle both Analytical queries  and online transaction processing today.

 ## Step 1: BULK LOADS and In-Memory tables.
 Bulk data loads occur most commonly in Data Warehouse environments and are typically use direct path load.
 A direct path load parses the input data, converts the data for each input field to its corresponding Oracle data type, and then builds a column array structure for the data.
 These column array structures are used to format Oracle data blocks and build index keys.
 The newly formatted database blocks are then written directly to the database, bypassing the standard SQL processing engine and the database buffer cache.